 Skip to content

-One spec, three model families.
+One spec, four model families.
 Pick one to compare prose, pacing, the runner UI, and how each handles the parts the Playground sandbox can't actually run.

 By the numbers